tlswg/tls13-spec/draft-ietf-tls-tls13.md

 which will be encrypted with the 0-RTT traffic keys.

-A server which receives an "early_data" extension can behave in one of two ways:
+A server which receives an "early_data" extension can behave in one of three ways:

 - Ignore the extension and return a regular 1-RTT response.
 This indicates that the server has ignored any early data and an ordinary 1-RTT handshake is required.
+The server then ignores early data using trial decryption.

+- Request that the client send another ClientHello by responding with a HelloRetryRequest.
+A client MUST NOT include the "early_data" extension in its followup ClientHello.
+The server then ignores early data.

 - Return its own extension, indicating that it intends to process the early data.
 It is not possible for the server to accept only a subset of the early data messages.

-- Request that the client send another ClientHello by responding with a HelloRetryRequest.
-A client MUST NOT include the "early_data" extension in its followup ClientHello.

 In order to accept early data, the server MUST have accepted a PSK cipher suite and selected the first key offered in the